-I. Report of Foundation Operations for FY 2019 1 II.
-An Overview of Indianapolis Rotary Foundation 4 III.
-FY 2019 Community Grants 5 FY 2019 Civic Entrepreneurship Grants 7 Indianapolis Rotary Foundation Committee Grants 9 IV.
-The History of the Foundation 9 V. The Relationship between the Indianapolis Rotary Foundation and the Rotary International Foundation 10 VI.
-Building the Endowment of the Indianapolis Rotary Foundation FY 2019 Contributions to the General Fund Honorary and Memorials 12 Second Century Society 12 Major Gift Honor Roll 13 Bequest Honor Roll and Legacy Society Members 13 Remembering the Indianapolis Rotary Foundation with Your Gifts 14 Recognition of Your Gift Choose Your Approach to Giving.
+I. Report of Foundation Operations for FY 2023 1 II.
+An Overview of Indianapolis Rotary Foundation 3 III.
+IV.
+FY 2023 Community Grants FY 2023 Special Grant.
+FY 2023 Civic Entrepreneurship Grants Indianapolis Rotary Foundation Committee Grants.
+6 V. The History of the Foundation 8 VI.
+The Relationship between the Indianapolis Rotary Foundation and the Rotary International Foundation 9 VII.
+Building the Endowment of the Indianapolis Rotary Foundation FY 2023 Contributions to the General Fund Honorary and Memorials Second Century Society Major Gift Honor Roll.
+Bequest Honor Roll and Legacy Society Members.
+Remembering the Indianapolis Rotary Foundation with Your Gifts Recognition of Your Gift Choose Your Approach to Giving.
 Let's Give Some Typical Giving Methods 1.
 Outright and Deferred Gifts 2.
-Gifts With Income to You or Your Family 3.
-How to Make a Gift In Your Will 4.
-Planned Giving Through Beneficiary Designation We Can Help Managing the Endowment Funds VII.
-An overview of the Grant Review and Approval Process 19 The Indianapolis Rotary Foundation, Inc. Guidelines for Community Grants 20 Guidelines for Civic Entrepreneurship Grants 21 VIII.
-FY 2019 Financial Statement Summary of the Foundation 22 IX.
-Listing of the FY 2019 Officers and Directors and Committees of the Board 23
+Gifts With Income to You or Your Family.
+3. How to Make a Gift In Your Will 4.
+Planned Giving Through Beneficiary Designation.
+We Can Help Managing the Endowment Funds 10111213141415161717 VIII.
+An overview of the Grant Review and Approval Process 20 IX.
+FY 2023 Financial Statement Summary of the Foundation 22 X. Listing of the FY 2023 Officers and Directors and Committees of the Board 23

-A Report of the Foundation Operations in FY 2019 (July 1, 2018 - June 30, 2019)
+A Report of the Foundation Operations in FY 2023

+(July 1, 2022 - June 30, 2023)